mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices.md

 * Phaser
 * Thimble

-Before engaging with families in P1 in August 2017 I followed tutorials on Mozilla's developer community website on writing games in javascript.
+Before engaging with families in P1 I followed tutorials on Mozilla's developer community website on writing games in javascript.
 I had used Mozilla's Thimble code playground tool in earlier work teaching javascript, a snapshot of which is available as PGCE dissertation [@chesterman_webmaking_2015].
 I discovered I could use  Thimble, to house a working javascript based game.
 Mozilla promoted a professional, open source, javascript library for web game making called Phaser.js.
 At this time I also evaluated several online pixel graphics editors and chose Piskelapp.com.

 #### P1: A phase of exploratory, co-creative game making - October 2017 to March 2018